pig618/amf_gibs/README.md

   year={2021}
 }

+Should you have any questions, please feel free to email me via LZ384 at CORNELL.EDU.
 Happy coding and wish you all the best in your research!